MrBomber0x001/system-programming/README.md

 A repo for Linux system programming based on the 'The linux programming interface' and other courses.

+## prerequisites:

+- C language:
+  Syntax ,data types, structures, pointer
+- Python
+  Not essential ( but good to know)
+- Linux:
+  - command-line comfort
+  - Concepts:
+    - files, links, directories, permissions
+    - Process and pipes

+## Recommended to read

+- The linux programming interface Book
+- Automating the boring stuff on python

 ## Compiling

 First compile the program using [g++](https://www.geeksforgeeks.org/compiling-with-g-plus-plus/)